Algarve-Tourist.com

 Praia do Vale Centeanes beach

-The Praia do Vale Covo is a small and secluded beach, which overlooks a wonderful set of sea caves.
-This tiny beach is reached by following the clifftop walk that extends from the Carvoeiro boardwalk and Algar Seco.
+The Praia do Vale Covo is a small and secluded beach, which overlooks a huge sea cave.
+This tiny beach is reached by following the clifftop walk that extends from the Algar Seco cliff formation.

 Praia do Vale Covo beach